TCL Pride review, specifications and price

 Camera:

 TCL Pride comes with a 13MP main camera and an 8MP front camera.
-Both the cameras work pretty good as pictures were clear and sharp.
+Both the cameras work pretty well as the pictures were clear and sharp.
 The performance of both cameras has impressed us a lot.
 The primary unit also comes packed with Electronic Image Stabilization (EIS).

 Here’s a timelapse video taken from the TCL Pride smartphone: